sukrucildirr/activault/README.md

 ## 🚀 Running Collection Jobs

 > 📢 **IMPORTANT**
-> Ensure `n_runs` in the config file is set to the total number of runs you want to launch before runnign large-scale distributed jobs. if this is not done, you will generate redundant data.
+> Ensure `n_runs` in the config file is set to the total number of runs you want to launch before running large-scale distributed jobs. if this is not done, you will generate redundant data.

 ### Using Slurm (Traditional method)